fabiottini/padfs/README.md

         * waitBeforeSynch: after having noticed that this PADFS-node is out of synch, the PADFS-node will wait for ‘waitBeforeSynch’ milliseconds before start a synchronization.
 This is done to avoid unneeded synchronizations due to network delay or temporary overloading of the PADFS-node that has buffered messages not yet consumed. default: 3000

-        * waitMillisecondsHeartBeat: the sleeping time between 2 consecutive HeartBit routines. default: 30000
+        * waitMillisecondsHeartbeat: the sleeping time between 2 consecutive Heartbeat routines. default: 30000

     * log: the xml element including the classic log parameters